Cricket

 Written By:

-The Asia Cup 2025 is starting on 9th September and will run till 28th September across Abu Dhabi and Dubai!
+The Asia Cup 2025 started on 9th September and ran till 28th September across Abu Dhabi and Dubai!

-This year promises more action than ever with 8 teams battling it out for continental glory.
+This year promised more action than ever, with 8 teams battling it out for continental glory.

-Alongside powerhouses India, Pakistan, Sri Lanka, Bangladesh, and Afghanistan, three rising challengers UAE, Oman, and Hong Kong have earned their place after shining in the 2024 ACC Men’s Premier Cup.
+Alongside powerhouses India, Pakistan, Sri Lanka, Bangladesh, and Afghanistan, three rising challengers — UAE, Oman, and Hong Kong — earned their place after shining in the 2024 ACC Men’s Premier Cup.

-In this blog, you’ll find everything you need to follow the tournament: the full match schedule, live-updated points table after every game, ticket booking guide, and team previews.
+In this blog, you’ll find everything you need to follow the tournament: the full Super Four schedule, live-updated points table, streaming options, ticket booking guide, team previews, and highlights from India’s victorious campaign.

 Asia Cup 2025 – Summary